DragonFive/DragonFive/README.md

 ### Hi there 👋

-I'm contributor for some repo.
+- I'm contributor for some repositories.
-I love the open source atmosphere.
+- I love open source.
-You can give me some tricky tasks if you need.
+- You can give me some tricky tasks if you need.

 <!--
 **DragonFive/DragonFive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.